citelao/sensible/_sidequests/4-https.md

 ignore_next: true
 ---

 When you browse the Internet---you know, when you go to google.com to search for puppies---you are using HTTP (the HyperText Transport Protocol).
-HTTPS (HTTP Secure) prevents other people from seeing those puppies.
+HTTPS (HTTP Secure) prevents other people from eavesdropping on your puppy search.
 Or worse, replacing those puppies with *less cute* ones.

 When you browse the Internet today, most of the stuff you see is already HTTPS---and you probably notice the "Not Secure" indicator when it's not.
 Your banks and sensitive websites---and certainly your searches and social media---are all secure by default using HTTPS.
 Even your email is probably protected by a similar tool (for email, you're protected with TLS or SSL).